-New Dimension Resources Ltd. is incorporated under the laws of the Province of British Columbia, Canada.
-The Company's corporate office, registered address and records office is located at 789 West Pender St., Suite 960, Vancouver, British Columbia.
+New Dimension Resources Ltd. is incorporated under the laws of the Province of British Columbia, Canada, and maintains a corporate office, registered address and records office located at 789 West Pender St., Suite 960, Vancouver, British Columbia.

-The Company engages primarily in the acquisition, exploration and evaluation of mineral properties.
+The Company engages primarily in the acquisition, exploration and evaluation of mineral properties in Canada.

-The Company's condensed interim consolidated financial statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
-The Company has incurred a deficit of \$9,039,637 at February 28, 2017 and has no current source of revenue.
+These consolidated financial statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
+The Company has incurred a deficit of \$9,122,695 at May 31, 2017 and has no current source of revenue.
 The Company's continuation as a going concern is dependent on its ability to attain profitable operations and generate funds therefrom and/or raise funds sufficient to meet current and future obligations.
-There can be no assurances that management's future plans for the Company will be successful.
+There can be no assurances that management's future plans for the Company will be successful and conduct additional acquisition, exploration and evaluation of mineral properties.
+The Company will require additional financing in order to fund working capital requirements and conduct additional acquisitions and exploration.
+While the Company has been successful in securing financings in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
-The Company's financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.
+These financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.